remoteportal/substring_highlight/README.md

 Limitations:
 1. Highlighted text is not clickable
-2. Needs a flag to promote granularity to word-level instead of character-level.
-3. Doesn't solve perplexing world problems
+2. Doesn't solve perplexing world problems like hunger and climate change

 The substrings being searched for highlighting _don't_ have to match at the *beginning* of the longer strings (can be anywhere inside).